cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/glint/setup/change-item-id.md

 # Change survey item IDs for expired survey cycles

 Comparing survey trend is essential to tracking focus area progress – overall employee engagement - over time.
-When a survey is retired, you can still use the data for an item from that survey as a comparison in a new survey which uses the identical item by changing the item ID.
+You can still use item data from a retired survey as a comparison in a new survey which uses the identical item.
+You need to change the item ID.

 > [!IMPORTANT]
 > The term "survey item" refers to any *question* or *statement* posed to a survey taker.

 ## Viewing the survey item ID

-You need to know if any items from an expired survey are still being used and then compare their IDs.
+You need to know if any items from an expired survey are being used and then compare their IDs.

 There are two ways to view an item ID: